-Each year, in accordance with the Ceremonial Laws of YHWH, we as Israelites are commanded to observe the holy day known as Feast of First Fruits or Pentecost.
-In the Greek “pente” means fifty.
+Each year, in accordance with the Ceremonial Laws of YHWH, we are commanded to observe the holy day known as the Feast of First Fruits or Pentecost.
+In the Greek “pentekoste” means fifty, in which this feast day is kept fifty days after the first weekly sabbath that follows the feast of unleavened bread.
 The Feast of First Fruits is a time when the Children of Israel offer the “first fruits” of our harvest of ingathering up to the Most High in honor of his blessing of our agricultural prosperity.
 This law of the Feast of First Fruits is found in the book of Leviticus 23:10-22.
 Key points in those verses are understanding how to calculate the day of the feast and, of course, how to keep it.

 As with the calculation of any holy day, it is important to first understand the cycle of the moon and get acquainted with the Hebrew Lunar Calendar (please see New Moon literature on True Nation website).
 A quick overview regarding the purpose of the moon:

 ￼GENESIS 1:14: “ AND GOD SAID, LET THERE BE LIGHTS IN THE FIRMAMENT OF THE HEAVEN TO DIVIDE THE DAY FROM THE NIGHT; AND LET THEM BE FOR SIGNS, AND FOR SEASONS, AND FOR DAYS, AND YEARS:”

 ￼￼The lights in the firmament are the Sun and the Moon, but specifically important the Moon (see Psalms 104:19).
 The calculation of the Feast of First Fruits is based on the end of the Passover.